DennisChege/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Printing in uppercase and lower case
+Printing in lowercase followed by new line